TheScienceMuseum/heritageconnector/_posts/2021-10-22-webinar-findings-demos-and-potential.md

 * Great session, thank you all!
 * Very interesting looking at ways forward
 * Thanks so much everyone.
 Some of the tech side went over my head (!) but still a really useful session.
 Great work you're all doing, congrats.

+# Acknowledgements

+Thanks to Rhiannon Lewis for organising the event; Sameena Allie for technical setup and support; Jamie Unwin, Kalyan Dutia, Dr Jane Winters, Tristan Roddis and Dr Jane Winters for presenting.